No doubt, you’re familiar with avatars.

-The use of avatars has now become mainstream on social media channels like Facebook, Twitter, YouTube, online forums and loads of web properties …
+The use of profile images has now become mainstream on social media sites like Facebook, Twitter, YouTube, online directories and other web properties …

 Using WordPress Gravatars

 This tutorial explains what Gravatars are, how they work and how to use avatars in WordPress.

 What’s A Gravatar?

 WordPress uses a specific kind of avatar called a Gravatar …